 In order to maintain an orderly environment, students must show respect for and follow the requests of Housing & Residence Life staff, university police, and other university officials as they carry out their assigned duties.
 Students who show disrespect to university officials are subject to university disciplinary action (which may include suspension or expulsion) and possible criminal prosecution.
 Disrespect to a university official may involve acts of violence or threatened violence (to include physically striking, making verbal or written threats, etc.); inciting others to violence; failure to follow directives; intimidation or harassing behavior (including invading personal space, yelling, screaming, etc.); or yelling obscenities or making obscene gestures.
-Students should comply with the requests of university officials at all times.
-Individuals who believe they are treated unfairly should still comply with an official's request, and then express their concerns to an appropriate supervisor at a later date.
+Students should comply with the requests of university official's request, and then express their concerns to an appropriate supervisor at a later date.